Commodity Futures Trading Commission - Explained

 The Commodity Futures Trading Commission (CFTC) is a federal agency in the United States charged with regulating and overseeing trade activities in the futures and options market.
 The agency was founded in 1974 following the establishment of the 1994 Commodity Futures Trade Commission Act.
 CFTC formulate regulations which ensure that the commodity future and option prices are fair; without the CFTC regulations, sellers would be having complete control of the commodity futures market which would result in the unfair prices of countless goods in the market.
 The goal of CFTC is to promote competitive and efficient future markets and protect investors against abusive, manipulative trade policies and fraud.

-A Little More on What is the Commodity Futures Trading Commission
+How Does the Commodity Futures Trading Commission Work?

 In general, CFTC is headed by five commissioners who serve five year terms.
 The commissioners are usually appointed by the president and approved by the Senate.
 In addition, no more than 3 of the commissioners can be within the same political party at any one time.
 The commission has its offices located in different cities including New York, Chicago, and Kansas City.
 CFTC constitutes five committees whose focus is on agriculture, energy, global markets, technology, environmental markets, and cooperation between SEC and CFTC.
 The committees constitute individuals that represent the interest of specific traders, industries, commodities exchange, futures exchanges, the environment, and consumers.
 CFTC committees engage in numerous studies and countless research to provide consumers and investors with reasonable prices of commodity futures in the competitive market.
 In the US, the trading of commodity futures is regulated by the Commodity Exchange Act (CEA) which was passed in 1936.
 Since then, the Act has been amended several times.
 CEA establishes a statutory framework under which the CFTC operates.
 The Act provides that CFTC has the authority to formulate directives and regulatory frameworks which are published in Title 17, Chapter I of the Code of Federal Regulations (CFR).
 After the 2008 financial crisis which resulted from the unregulated swap market, the US Congress and President Obama enhanced the regulatory authority of CFTC.
 Since the passage of Dodd-Frank Act, Dodd-Frank Wall Street Reform and Consumer Protection Act, the commission is now overseeing over $400 trillion swap market.